The Big Fish: Commission

 The work was commissioned to celebrate the regeneration of the River Lagan.
 The site is a significant landmark as it is the location of the confluence of the River Farset with the River Lagan (Belfast is named after the River Farset).

 The Big Fish was funded by the Laganside Corporation and the National Lottery, through the Big Lottery Fund, through the Arts Council of Northern Ireland.

+Vandalism

+At around 12:30am on Sunday 20th September 2026, The left eye of the sculpture, alongside multiple ceramic scales, were destroyed by a 44 year old man wielding a sledgehammer.
+He is due to appear in Belfast Magistrates' Court On Monday 21st September to be arraigned.